 The Navy also distributes an environmental program newsletter to all Treasure Island residents at least once a year.
 In addition, the Navy posts an annual update to its Site Management Plan (SMP) on their website, which provides a comprehensive status and schedule for each of the remediation sites in the Navy's environmental program.
 A general Navy Environmental Program Fact Sheet, a synopsis of the SMP, is also updated regularly and includes a map and list of all remediation sites, a list of contaminants for each site, and the status of the Navy's remediation activities.
 The general Fact Sheet is also posted to the Navy website.

-Department of Toxic Substances Control: The Navy provides up to date information directly to the public through its Community Relations Program.
+The Navy provides up to date information directly to the public through its Community Relations Program.
 DTSC, as the lead regulatory agency overseeing the Navy’s environmental program, posts various documents related to the Navy’s cleanup activities on their website including draft documents for public review, final documents, fact sheets, updates and information, and a list of completed activities.
-DTSC Toll Free Number is: 1-866-495-5651 (Radhika Majhail, Public Participation)
+DTSC Toll Free Number is: 1-866-495-5651 (Radhika Majhail, Public Participation).